Function of the Appendix and Facts About Appendicitis

 The appendix is a small, blind-ended tube that extends from a pouch called the cecum at the start of our large intestine.
 The lumen or cavity of the appendix is continuous with the lumen of the cecum.
 It’s long been assumed that the appendix is a vestigial structure—one that had a function in our distant ancestors but no longer has a function in our bodies.
 Some researchers think that the appendix does have some useful functions, however.

 The appendix can create big problems if it becomes inflamed and swollen due to an infection by bacteria.
 This condition is known as appendicitis.
 It's often a very painful disorder and is potentially dangerous.
 If the appendix ruptures, it may release its contents into the abdomen.
 This may result in peritonitis, a very serious condition in which the lining of the abdomen is inflamed.
-The usual treatment for appendicitis is to remove the appendix, but occasionally a different treatment is used.
+The usual treatment for appendicitis is to remove the appendix, but in special circumstances a different method may be used.

 Appearance and Location of the Appendix